nlacortiglia25/bramson-workout-buddy/README.md

 ## How It Works
 1. **Exercise Classifier**
    - Takes in live video data (via webcam).
    - Uses [MediaPipe Pose Landmarker](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) and a random forest model to predict which exercise you’re performing.
+   - Another model can

-3. **Motivation Generator**
+2. **Motivation Generator**
    - Generates message for the user, based on context, and user specified tones and personality.
-   - Functionality soon to be added for counting reps.
+   - Functionality soon to be added for LLM natural language generation and counting reps.

-5. **Text-to-Speech Module**
+3. **Text-to-Speech Module**
    - Converts motivational text into speech.
    - Plays audio through your speakers in real-time.